seratch/notion-sdk-jvm/README.md

 As of today, we don't support other JSON libraries yet.
 There are several reasons:

-* Necessity of polymorphic serializers for list objects
+##### Necessity of polymorphic serializers for list objects

 We started with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) first and it worked well except for the Search API responses.
 The `results` in the Search API responses requires polymorphic serializers for `properties: List[DatabaseProperty | PageProperty]`. @seratch was not able to find a way to handle the pattern with the library.

-* @seratch still prefers camelCased property names
+##### The author prefers camelCased property names

-I know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
+I (@seratch) know a few novel libraries intentionally do not support the conversions between snake_cased keys and camelCased keys.
 I do understand the opinion, but I still prefer consistent field naming in the Java world.

 ### Supported Java Runtimes